smguilia/overview-1/services_region.md

 {: tab-title="Norway"}
 {: tab-group="Europe"}
 {: class="comparison-tab-table"}
 {: summary="Use the buttons for the countries to change the context of the table.
-This table has row and column headers.
-The row headers identify the service.
-The column headers indentify where that service is located.
-To understand where a service is located in the table, navigate to the row, and find the for the location you are interested in."}
+The row headers identify the service,   To understand where a service is located in the table, navigate to the row, and find the location that you are interested in."}

 | Service | Paris 01 |